GfellerLab/MixTCRviz/README.txt

 Optional parameters:

 - input2 (default=""): csv file or data.frame containing the "reference" TCRs to be used in comparisons.
 Same format as input1
-    In particular, the set of models in the "model" field need to be the same as in input1 so that comarisons are performed for each model separately.
+    In particular, the set of models in the "model" field needs to be the same as in input1 so that comparisons are performed for each model separately.
     If no "model" is given, all TCRs will be considered as coming from the same model ("Model_default").
     If input2 is provided, the comparisons is performed with this reference, and not the baseline repertoire.